drycc/workflow/src/installing-workflow/configuring-postgres.md

     * Save your changes.
     * Note: you do not need to (and must not) base64 encode any values, as the Helm chart will automatically handle encoding as necessary.

-You are now ready to `helm install drycc/workflow --namespace drycc -f values.yaml` [as usual][installing].
+You are now ready to `helm install drycc oci://registry.drycc.cc/charts/workflow --namespace drycc -f values.yaml` [as usual][installing].

 [database]: ../understanding-workflow/components.md#database
 [object storage]: configuring-object-storage.md